Orlando Sierra Hernández

-Orlando Sierra Hernández (September 21, 1959 - February 1, 2002) was a Colombian columnist and deputy director for La Patria newspaper in the capital of the Department of Caldas, Manizales, Colombia.
-He wrote a column and regularly criticized the corruption of the Colombian government.
+Orlando Sierra Hernández (September 21, 1959 - February 1, 2002) was a Colombian columnist and journalist, deputy director for La Patria, main newspaper in Manizales, the capital city of the Department of Caldas, in Colombia.
+He wrote a column and regularly criticized the corruption of the local government in colombian department of Caldas.
 He was also a novelist and poet.

 Personal

 Orlando Sierra Hernández was born in Santa Rosa de Cabal, Risaralda, Colombia in 1959.
 As a child, Hernández struggled in both primary school and high school, but he always wanted to continue to study literature.
 He continued his studies at the Universidad de Caldas, where he studied the humanities, and the Universidad Jorge Tadeo Lozano, where he studied journalism.
 This education would give him the necessary skills to carry out his life as a journalist.
 He would become a professor and cultural center director at the Universidad de Caldas, but he always hoped to become a writer.

 Career

 Orlando Sierra Hernández became associated with La Patria newspaper around 1985 when he began writing a cultural column for the newspaper.
 He would later become the editor-in-chief of the newspaper and began writing his most well-known column, Punto de Encuentro (Translated: Meeting Point).
 This column began in 1990 and was a required reading in Colombia.
 In addition to this column, which openly criticized the corruption of Colombian politicians, Hernández wrote a novel called La estación de los sueños (The Season of Dreams) and three poetry books.
 At the time of his murder, Hernández was the deputy director of the newspaper and was always outspoken about the corruption he felt was unwarranted within the Colombia political system.
 He often called out Francisco Ferney Tapasco González on his corruption regarding his use of political office for personal gain at the expense of the people he was governing.